devops329/devops/instruction/grafana/grafana.md

 - Go to Grafana Cloud
 - Go to Dashboards - New Dashboard
 - Add visualization
-  - We will start by adding one for metrics and one for logs.
+  - We will start by adding two for metrics and one for logs.
   - Add Data Source
     - grafanacloud-username-prom
-  - Change the visualization title to 'Metrics'
+    - Change the visualization title to 'Requests per Minute'
   - Repeat with:
+    - grafanacloud-username-prom
+    - Title: 'Requests per Minute'
     - grafanacloud-username-logs
     - Title: 'Logs'